Skip to content

 2. Check that your passport is valid.

-3. Change money at destination
+3. Exchange money at the destination

 Although you may be tempted to exchange cash at the airport of departure, it is much better to do so at the airport of destination, as the exchange rate will be much more favorable.
 In the case of Cape Verde, fortunately most hotels and restaurants on the islands of Sal and Boavista accept card payment.